The On-Going Safety of Home Delivered Meal Kits

 Even as a nurse with firm knowledge of food safety, I didn't think to check the package temperature.
 I was caught up in the excitement of this new concept.

 Then, I read about the study.
 Now I would assess the delivery for complete safety - delivery time, temperature and packaging.
-I'd look into gel packs vs. dry ice delivery.
+I'd look into which companies use gel packs vs. dry ice delivery.
 Now, the choices in programs has exploded.
 I'm researching and considering signing up again.
 This time I would, definitely, utilize the safety knowledge I've discussed here.

-Final Tips to Remember to Live Better
+Final Tips For Living Better

-Refrigerating food won't prevent food poisoning if the food has gotten too warm - refrigerating won't kill those bugs if they've already contaminated the food.
+Refrigerating food won't prevent food poisoning if the food has already gotten too warm - refrigerating won't kill those bugs if they've already contaminated the food.

-If food stays outside awhile and gets refrigerated before an accurate temperature check - there's no way to know if its got too warm beforehand.
+If food stays outside awhile and gets refrigerated before an accurate temperature check - there's no way to know if it’s got too warm beforehand.

 So, evaluate your lifestyle and decide if the meal delivery kits work for you...safely.